Skip to main content

 2. Create a QuickNode Function for managing Solana wallet portfolios using QuickNode's Key-Value Store

-3. Build and zip your function for deployment
+3. Build and deploy your function

 4. Test your function using curl commands